-Blue Doberman syndrome is a hereditary condition that tends to show up in dogs breeds with diluted coats.
-The term alopecia, is the medical term for "hair loss."
-This condition is caused by a structural defect which causes the abnormal distribution of melatonin in the dog's hair shafts.
-Affected dogs therefore develop hair loss over the diluted colored areas.
-The tan areas remain though unaffected.
+Blue Doberman syndrome is a hereditary condition that tends to show up in dog breeds with diluted coats.
+The term alopecia is the medical term for hair loss.
+This condition is caused by a structural defect that causes the abnormal distribution of melatonin in the dog's hair shafts.
+Affected dogs, therefore, develop hair loss over the diluted colored areas.
+The tan areas remain unaffected.
 The hair loss may start on the topline and then spread to the back.

 Affected pups are not born with this condition and therefore may not show signs right away, but signs may show up later on once the puppies have left the breeder's home and are settling in their new homes.
-Generally, this condition is noticed between 6 months and 3 years of age.
+Generally, this condition is noticed between six months and three years of age.

-The affected dog's coat may start turning dry and scaly and there may be several papules pustules.
-Presence of broken hairs may be noticed.
+The affected dog's coat may start turning dry and scaly, and there may be several papules pustules.
+The presence of broken hairs may be noticed.
 Soon, there are bald areas that may be unsightly.
-The condition does not typically cause any itching, but occasionally, opportunistic secondary pyoderma may set in and cause pruritus if widespread, explains veterinary dermatologist Dr. Michele Rosenbaum.
+The condition does not typically cause any itching, but occasionally, opportunistic secondary pyoderma may set in and cause pruritus if widespread, according to veterinary dermatologist Dr. Michele Rosenbaum.

 Blue and fawn Doberman pinschers are highly predisposed to color dilution alopecia.
-The frequency of this condition can be as high as 93% in blues and 75% in fawns.— Ross Clark, DVM
+The frequency of this condition can be as high as 93% in blues and 75% in fawns.

 Treatment of Blue Doberman Syndrome